bzub/config-functions/consul/gossipEncryption.md

 # Consul Gossip Encryption Config Function

-This function creates a Job which creates a Consul gossip encryption key, and configures a Consul StatefulSet to use said key.
+With `spec.gossipEncryption.enabled=true` the Consul config function creates a Job which creates a Consul gossip encryption key Secret, and configures a Consul StatefulSet to use said key/Secret.

 It is inspired by the official [Consul documentation][docs].